 The drying cost is one of the major costs in the overall production process of chemicals units works out to be ₹ 3 per kg, this is approximately 30% of overall energy cost.
-Apart from the energy cost, drying time is one of the major issues in overall production process of chemical units.
+Apart from the energy cost, drying time is one of the major issues in overall production process of chemical units, in typical chemical industry this would be around 52 hours.

 The existing installed conventional hot air generator has poor efficiency of say around 32%, which leads to large GHGs emissions and also poses safety hazards in operation.
-Due to all the above mentioned factors, it is needed to change the conventional hot air generator with energy efficient hot air generator technology.
+Due to all the above mentioned factors, it is needed to change the conventional hot air generator with energy efficient gas fired hot air generator having efficiency 70%.

-Advantages of replacing the conventional hot air generator with Energy Efficient hot air generator are:
+Advantages of replacing the conventional hot air generator with Energy Efficient gas fired hot air generator are: